Mark John Currie: Land development

 Crawley Bay in the 1890s.
 Originally part of Currie's land grant, it was later sold to Henry Sutherland and in 1910 acquired by the state.
 In 1922 it was vested in the University of Western Australia.

 Currie was allotted a 32 acre grant of land 3 mi south-west of the present centre of Perth, alongside a wide point in the Swan River known then as Eliza Bay and Point Currie.
 The Curries left Garden Island on 2 November to set up their tent on their allotment.

 After Currie left the colony he sold this grant to Henry Sutherland, the Assistant Surveyor, who later changed the name to Crawley Bay after his mother's maiden name.

 Later still it became Matilda Bay, to honour Matilda Roe, the wife of the Surveyor General.

-In 1910 the site was acquired by the state and today is the campus of the University of Western Australia.
+In 1910, the site was acquired by the state and today is the campus of the University of Western Australia.

 Point Currie, also known as Pelican Point and J H Abraham's Reserve, is today the home of the Royal Perth Yacht Club, the Mounts Bay Sailing Club and the 1st Pelican Point Sea Scouts.

 A later settlement was alongside the Swan, 5 mi north of east of the centre of Perth.
 Here, early in 1831, he built a brick homestead, near the present day Water Street, which he named Redcliff, after the steep red clay banks of the river.
 Today the area is part of the suburb Redcliffe.
 A further grant was located about 6 mi north-west of Beverley at the junction of the Avon River and Dale River, adjoining a grant made to Stirling.
-Currie's and Stirling's grants were combined in 1849 to form the Avondale Estate, which was acquired by the state in 1910 and is now the site of the Avondale Agricultural Research Station.
+Currie's and Stirling's grants were combined in 1849 to form the Avondale Estate.
+In 1901, it was acquired by the state, and is now the site of the Avondale Agricultural Research Station.

 Jane Brook, a suburb of the town of Swan about 14 mi north-east of Perth, takes its name from the brook, a tributary of the Swan River.
 Stirling named this Jane Brook, in Jane Currie's honour.